yudejp/infra_old/README.md

-# connections
+# config
-📎 How our servers connected (for memo purpose)
+📎 Server's configurations

 ## License
 This repository is provided under the MIT License.